ietf-teep/architecture/draft-ietf-teep-architecture.md

    TEEP message to a TAM.

-For comparison, similar APIs may exist on the TAM side, where a Broker may or may not exist (depending on whether the TAM uses a TEE or not):
+For comparison, similar APIs may exist on the TAM side, where a Broker may or may not exist, depending on whether the TAM uses a TEE or not:

 1. ProcessConnect: A notification that an incoming TEEP session is being requested by a TEEP Agent.